sylxforce-dev/workspace-main/llama-cpp-pascal-windows/COMPILE_GUIDE.md

-# GemmaEdge V2 — Pascal CUDA Compile Guide
+# llama.cpp Pascal CUDA — Windows Compile Guide
-## The "No One Talks About This" Setup for llama.cpp on Legacy NVIDIA Hardware
+## The "No One Talks About This" Setup for Legacy NVIDIA Hardware

 ---